 What is PPC (pay-per-click) marketing?
 Pay-per-click marketing is a way of using search engine advertising to generate clicks to your website, rather than “earning” those clicks organically.
-You know those sponsored ads you often see at the top of Google’s search results page, marked with a yellow label?
-That’s pay-per-click advertising (specifically Google AdWords PPC, which we’ll talk about below).
+You know those sponsored ads you often see at the top of Google’s search results page?
+That’s pay-per-click advertising (specifically Google Ads PPC, which we’ll talk about below).

 Here’s how it works: Every time your ad is clicked, sending a visitor to your website, you pay the search engine a small fee.
 (That’s why it’s called “pay per click.”)
 When your PPC campaign is well-designed and running smoothly, that fee will be trivial, because the visit is worth more to your business than what you pay for it.
 For example, if you pay $10 for a click, but the click results in a $300 sale, then using PPC is a no-brainer.

 Ultimately, pay-per-click marketing is good for everyone:

 The unique advantage of PPC marketing is that Google (and other ad networks) don’t just reward the highest bidders for that ad space, they reward the highest-quality ads (meaning the ads that are most popular with users).
 Essentially, Google rewards good performance.
 The better your ads, the greater your click-through rates and the lower your costs.